ofauchon/oflmetrics/README.md

 # Notes

 - No warranty, use at your own risk
-- Sorry for the bugs you may find
 - Please tell me if you do something useful with this code.
-- I don't sell hardware (anymore).
+- I don't sell hardware, sorry !
-- Contributions welcome
+- Contributions, ideas, contributions,  welcome

 # Q&A

-Q: I get 'make: arm-none-eabi-gcc: Command not found' when 'make'
+- Q: I get 'make: arm-none-eabi-gcc: Command not found' when 'make'
-A: Unpack arm compiler in arm-2008q3, then add arm-2008q3/bin to your path
+- A: Unpack arm compiler in arm-2008q3, then add arm-2008q3/bin to your path